MedUnes/elasticlone/README.md

 # Elasticlone

 Elasticlone is a simple command-line utility written in Go to clone an Elasticsearch index from one cluster (source) to another (target).
 It copies the index mapping, settings (excluding non-transferable ones), and all documents.
+It supports cloning to the same index name or a different one, and can use source connection details for the target if specific target details are omitted.

 ## Features